Why Chiropractic Is An Excellent Choice For Mom and Baby During Pregnancy

 - and even a Therapist or Psychologist.

-But a chiropractor can also be incredibly beneficial to expectant and pregnant mothers.
+But a Chiropractor in St Louis can also be incredibly beneficial to expectant and pregnant mothers.
 Before you become pregnant, your chiropractor may be able to help determine if you have undue strain or imbalances in your body, particularly your back, pelvis, and neck area.
 Getting chiropractic adjustments prior to pregnancy can help make that impending low back pain easier.

 During gestation, the stomach stretches and pulls on the muscles in the lower back and chiropractic adjustments can help by offering relief from this pain and stress on the lower extremities.
 Care also helps with nervous system support by keeping the nervous system unimpeded.
 This helps the uterus and ovaries to function properly, improving odds of carrying a child to term.
 And chiropractic is safe for mama and baby during pregnancy.
 It can also benefit expectant mothers who wish to avoid using medications for treating back pain and other discomforts caused by gestation.
 Chiropractors can help by offering advice on nutrition, sleeping positions, and exercises to maintain healthy joints and lessen low back pain.